TRO

 Note the two Harley's sitting next to us.
 They belong to George and Rhonda.
 The very first words out of Travis's mouth just after shaking their hands is "Those are the ultimate Harley rider names".
 They both laugh out loud and we talk bikes for a few minutes.
 Their positive review tells us where we're getting breakfast tomorrow but right about now we're thinking about beer and pub food.

 That leads us to the local brew pub, 1188 Brewing Company, where the equally intelligent as she is lovely Savannah provides many tasty spirits and enlightening information about interesting stops worth considering during our newly started visit to Oregon.
-One of the pub owners kindly gives us a private tour of their facility which is stellar in it's organization and cleanliness.
+One of the pub owners kindly gives us a private tour of their facility which is stellar in its organization and cleanliness.
 Travis brews bourbon beer in his home, so obviously his mind is in a state of sensory overload.

 The distance and time frame for today is much longer than we anticipated, covering just over three hundred and sixty miles, a forty degree temperature gap and three alternate eco/social systems.
 Following our route during this season introduces morning chills, afternoon burns, desert plains, mountain forests, short "howdies" and long winded brewing secrets.
 We don't realize it yet but today may well be the most existential of our entire journey.